 Carbohydrates and Metabolism

-Carbohydrate digestion continues in the small intestine where pancreatic amylase is secreted, which breaks down the rest of the carbohydrates.
-The individual monosaccharides are then absorbed into the blood stream.
-Once in the blood, the monosaccharides are either used for energy, stored in the liver and muscles as glycogen, or if there is more energy available than you can use, they are converted and stored as fat.
+Carbohydrate digestion continues in the small intestine with pancreatic amylase.
+Amylase breaks carbohydrates down into monosaccharides that can be absorbed into the blood stream.
+Once in the blood, the monosaccharides are either used for energy, stored in the liver and muscles as glycogen, or converted to fat and stored in adipose tissue.